adjust/windows_sdk/README.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed on it, Adjust backend generates unique **Adjust device identifier** (**adid**).
-In order to obtain this identifier, you can make a call to following method on `Adjust` instance:
+For each device with your app installed on it, the Adjust backend generates a unique **Adjust device identifier** (**adid**).
+In order to obtain this identifier, you can make a call to following method on the `Adjust` instance:

 ```cs
 string adid = Adjust.GetAdid();